hyperf/hyperf/docs/en/amqp.md

         return Result::ACK;
     }
 }
 ```

-### Production delay message
+### Producing Delayed Messages

-> The following is a demonstration of how to use it in Command.
-Please refer to the actual usage for specific usage.
+> The following is a demonstration of how to use it in Command, please refer to the actual usage for specific usage.

-Create a `DelayCommand` using the `gen:command DelayCommand` command. as follows:
+Use the `gen:command DelayCommand` command to create a `DelayCommand`.
+As follows:

 ```php
 <?php